 Above: Mud Hen, Sacramento–San Joaquin River Delta (photo by Don Person)

-TCM: What is boat camping?
+What is boat camping?

-Rob: Boat camping is when I anchor out somewhere on a river or bay.
+Boat camping is when I anchor out somewhere on a river or bay.
 I’ll also hop around marinas and stay at a guest slip in my boat at the marina.
 In a marina, I have access to their shower facilities and restaurants close by.

 Above: Towing his sailboat, Lake Havasu, Arizona

 Before I got the truck camper, I towed the tugboat to northern Washington three times.
 Two times I went to Bellingham and once to Olympia where I launched the boat.
 I went around the San Juan Islands and the Canadian Gulf Islands.
-Those were ten day trips, going from marina to marina.
+Those were ten-day trips, going from marina to marina.

 Since I didn’t have the truck camper, I was staying in motels at night as I was pulling the trailer for two to three days to get up there.
 Now that I have the Four Wheel Camper, I have the option to camp, or pull over and rest.

-I travel around a lot with group of sailboat people even when using tugboat.
+I travel around a lot with a group of sailboat people even when using my tugboat.
 If one of their boats has a problem, I can tow them.
 The tugboat is a good support boat for those smaller sailboats, especially when we’re traveling in a group.

 Above: Mud Hen out with the sailboats, San Juan Islands (photo by Don Person)

-TCM: What group are you with?
+What group are you with?

 Everyone in the group has their own trailerable boat.
 The group does a lot of trips around to different places.
 Each boat in the club has some sort of sleeping facility, so we go on overnight trips.
 That’s the group I hang around with.
 They are accepting of me when I have my motorboat because it doesn’t go that fast.
 The club has one or two meet-ups a month.
-Here in California the season is long because we don’t have snow in the winter.
+Here in California, the season is long because we don’t have snow in the winter.
 We go out just about all year round.
 There’s a lot of stuff happening.

 We also go sailing.
 When we go out in the Pacific Ocean in Monterey, with our little sailboats.
 It’s fun sailing in the ocean because we see whales, dolphins, and sea lions.
 I’ve also taken the small sailboat to Lake Havasu in Arizona.
 I crossed California and went into Arizona for my friend’s sailing convention.
 I camped in the Four Wheel Camper for a night at Lake Havasu before I launched the boat the next morning.
-The truck camper is a good support base for the boats because it has additional facilities.
+A truck camper is a good support base for boats because it has additional facilities.

 Above: The camper is always close by for supplies.
 Woodward Reservoir Regional Park, Oakdale, California (Photo by Don Person)

-On the last trip I went sailing at Woodward Reservoir, which is in the central valley near the Sierra foothills.
+On the last trip, I went sailing at Woodward Reservoir, which is in the central valley near the Sierra foothills.
 At Woodward Reservoir there’s a county park where you can camp on the shores.
-I launched the boat, and went day sailing.
+I launched the boat and went day sailing.
 Then I pulled my boat up on the shore at night and camped in the camper.
 That’s a nice way to use the boat and camp in one place.